rll307/immigration/README.md

 </p>

-Please, note that the Key (legend) was added using Adboe Illustrator.
-Each colour would represent a cluster, the more centred words are more important in terms of co-occurence.
+Please, note that the Key (legend) was added using Adobe Illustrator.
+Each colour would represent a cluster, the more centred words are more important in terms of co-occurrence.

-# Semi-automatic tagging
+# Semi-automatic tagging and multidimensional analysis

 The next step was to tag the corpus in order to enable factor analysis.
 Three R packages we used for this task: